reactive-python/reactpy-django/docs/src/reference/hooks.md

 ## Use Origin

-This is a shortcut that returns the Websocket's `origin`.
+This is a shortcut that returns the WebSocket's `#!python origin`.

 You can expect this hook to provide strings such as `http://example.com`.